 Beat the Sunday fear by treating your weekend like a holiday

-Journalist Colette Sexton on how you can go on holiday every weekend, with a change of perspective.
+Colette Sexton on how you can go on holiday every weekend, with a change of perspective.

 There is nothing I hate more than the Sunday night fear brigade on Instagram.
 There you are, having a nice scroll, maybe laughing at some memes or checking out pictures from one of the weddings your friends went to at the weekend, and then boom — in the middle of it all, someone has posted about “Sunday night fear” and the “Glenroe feeling”.
-All of a sudden, you are hit with some Sunday night fear out of nowhere, and the feeling of dread starts sinking into your stomach as the thoughts of everything you have to do on Monday hit you.
+All of a sudden, you are hit with your own Sunday night fear out of nowhere, and the feeling of dread starts sinking into your stomach as the thoughts of everything you have to do on Monday hit you.
 Some 76 per cent of people said they get Sunday blues, according to a poll by Monster.

 Want to combat this feeling and strut into work on Monday feeling refreshed and rejuvenated?
 You can — just by treating your weekends like a holiday.